zl-david/2021-09-23-exercises-iadvise-javascript/exercises/03-es6/README.md

 3. run `npm run test:01` to run the unit tests for the first batch of exercises.
 4. Fix everything in src/01_var_let_const.js to make all unit tests pass.
 5. Go to the next batch of exercises (e.g. `npm run test:02`)
+6. Run `npm run test:extra` when you're done with the base exercises
-6. Fyi, you can run `npm test` to run all unit tests.
+7. You can run `npm test` to run all unit tests.

 **Additional debugging**